GenAI in Procurement: How Automation is Transforming Business Processes

 No more manual routine tasks.
 Using AI, purchase order change requests can be automated by processing emails and generating purchase order confirmations.
 Modern AI-driven procurement platforms can:

-• Automatic invoice processing: 60-80% time savings in three-way matching
+• Automatic invoice processing: up to 60–80% time savings in three-way matching

-• Intelligent approval chains: 70% shorter approval cycles
+• Intelligent approval chains: typically much shorter approval cycles

 • Automated supplier communication: Handle routine correspondence without human intervention